 - I found music very therapeutic, either for making me feel like I had a dedicated sympathiser or for lifting me back up again.

 Not everyone is comfortable with the war-like words associated with cancer because they feel it implies you have a choice about winning or losing against a disease which doesn't play fair.
 I am comfortable with the war-like word associations because for me the battle is a mental one and a mental battle which I fought daily, regardless of what happened to my physical self.
 "Metasteses of the mind" is an anxiety battle and I acknowledge that and live with it mindfully and I no longer let thoughts of cancer steal my joy.
 I think it's taken enough already.
 I've been helped tremendously through equine therapy.
 This therapy was great as it got me into nature which made me feel I could let go in a way I couldn't in a clinical environment.
 Being with horses was very comforting for me and they are such sensitive beings.
-I continue to take CBD oil daily for anxiety too which I buy from here.
+I continue to take CBD oil daily for anxiety too which I buy from here or here.

 A really funny story which has been a comfort to many is Mountain Lion (Google "Mountain Lion Cancer") which is posted on various online sites.

 This is a lovely blog which really sums up the breast cancer journey in many ways, written from the perspective of a nurse who developed cancer herself: https://anticancerclub.com/inspiring-stories-from-cancer-survivors/dear-every-cancer-patient-ever-took-care-im-sorry-didnt-get/

 Here are some of my favourite quotes which helped me mentally: